mdelmans/python-camunda-sdk/docs/quick_start/generate_outbound_template.md

 	--help  Show this message and exit.
 ```

-For example, if `LogConnector`, we use in this guide is part of the `example` module, we can run
+For example, if `LogConnector` is a part of the `example` module, we can run

 ``` console
 $ generate_template example.LogConnector example/log.json